Machine Learning Unveils the Power Law of Finite-Volume Energy Shifts

-{\it Samples generation:}~~ The HLEFT is used to generate the model-independent samples of two identical boson systems.
-These samples are fed to Symbolic Regression (SR), which is based on genetic algorithms (GA)~\cite{Ireland:2004kp,Fernandez-Ramirez:2008ixe}.
-GA allows computer to use fewer prior assumptions and more flexible search space to find final expression.
+{\it2.
+Samples Generation.}~~ The HLEFT is used to generate the model-independent samples of two identical boson systems.
+These samples are fed to symbolic regression (SR), which is based on genetic algorithms (GA).~\cite{Ireland:2004kp,Fernandez-Ramirez:2008ixe} GA allows the computer to require fewer prior assumptions and provides a more flexible search space to find final expressions.
 Similar to the evolutionary processes in nature, GA employs mechanisms such as mutations and crossovers to generate new solutions.
-In this work, the famous PySR, which is a multi-population evolutionary with multiple evolutions performed asynchronously.
-It uses a classic evolutionary algorithm for every cycle and tournament selection for individual selection.
-The details of the setup in PySR can be found in Ref.~\cite{supp}.
+In this work, we use the famous PySR, which is a multi-population evolutionary algorithm with multiple evolutionary processes performed asynchronously.
+It uses a classic evolutionary algorithm for each cycle and tournament selection for individual selection.
+The details of the setup in PySR can be found in the Supplementary Materials (SM).

-The challenge for finite volume extrapolation is for long-range interactions~\cite{Bubna:2024izx,Meng:2021uhz,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn}, especially when the range of force is comparable with the box size.
-Luckily, the extrapolation formula for the short-range potential can be obtained from L\"{u}scher's formula for $\kappa L\gg 1$~\cite{Luscher:1985dn}, with $\kappa$ the binding momentum and $L$ the box size.
-Firstly, we regress the extrapolation formula for the short-range potential as a benchmark for the applicability of PySR model.
-We work in non-relativistic framework and consider two identical spinless particles with the same mass $m=1969~\mathrm{MeV}$. ~\footnote{The polarization of non-zero spin particles would modify the finite-volume extrapolation formula, which will not be discussed in this manuscript.} The short-range potential in coordinate space reads as
+The challenge of finite volume extrapolation lies in long-range interactions,~\cite{Bubna:2024izx,Meng:2021uhz,Dawid:2024dgy,Romero-Lopez:2020rdq,Iritani:2018vfn} especially when the range of force is comparable to the box size.
+Luckily, the extrapolation formula for the short-range potential can be obtained from L\"{u}scher's formula for $\kappa L\gg 1$,~\cite{Luscher:1985dn} with $\kappa$ the binding momentum and $L$ the box size.
+Firstly, we regress the extrapolation formula for the short-range potential as a benchmark for the applicability of the PySR model.
+We work in a non-relativistic framework and consider two identical spinless particles with the same mass $m=1969~\mathrm{MeV}$. ~\footnote{The polarization of non-zero spin particles would modify the finite-volume extrapolation formula, which will not be discussed in this manuscript.} The short-range potential in coordinate space reads as